Numerical Modeling in Thermal Remediation: Taking Your Site Information and Generating the Best Path Forward

 Figure 3.
 Example of distributed numerical model layers

-Once all the custom parameters for a site are entered into the model, the model outputs information for each layer.
-This information includes an energy and water balance, subsurface temperature curves, operation duration, vapor and liquid extraction rates, and estimated project utility usage (e.g., electricity for TCH or ERH or natural gas for steam) Figure 4 shows an example of model predicted subsurface temperature curves for a site.
+Once all the custom parameters for a site are entered into the model, the model outputs data for each layer.
+This information includes an energy and water balance, subsurface temperature curves, operation duration, vapor and liquid extraction rates, and estimated project utility usage (e.g., electricity for TCH or ERH or natural gas for steam).
+Figure 4 shows predicted subsurface temperatures over time for a nine layer model.

 Figure 4.
 Modeled temperature progression curve

-Figure 5 below shows an example of how the model predicted heat-up can be used to track actual site heat-up progress.
+Figure 5 below shows an example of how the model predicted heat-up (black dashed line) can be used to track actual site heat-up progress (red line).
 This type of evaluation can be used to adjust energy input and vapor and liquid extraction strategies to ensure that the project is completed on schedule.

 Figure 5.
 Example of modeled vs. observed temperature

 Figure 6.
-Temperature profiles modeled for a site (left), along with two scenarios where groundwater flow (middle) and a poor vapor cover (right) cause less than an ideal heating
+Temperature profiles modeled for a optimal heated site (left), along with two scenarios where groundwater flow (middle) and a poor vapor cover (right) cause less than ideal heating shown in the red circles.

-Overall, a model of the thermal remediation processes provides a solid baseline for clients and engineers to know what to expect during a project and when operations are not going according to plan.
+Overall, the numerical modeling of thermal remediation provides a solid baseline for clients and engineers to know what to expect during a project.
 It is useful for verifying and informing the design, tracking the progress of a project during operations, and reflecting on how a project performed relative to expectations throughout its operation.

 Check out this webinar recording about thermal modeling if you are interested in learning more: https://terratherm.com/webinar/in-situ-thermal-remediation-modeling-the-basis-of-design/